Capacity Building Support

 Lowcountry Executive Director Leadership Program

 The Lowcountry Executive Director Leadership Program is a peer-based learning program provided by Community Foundation of the Lowcountry.
 The program includes group learning meetings and individual coaching sessions for up-to six Lowcountry executive directors.
-This program will be conducted by Neil Sklarew, an experienced executive coach and past manager of the Georgia Center for Nonprofit’s consulting group.
+This program is facilitated by Neil Sklarew, an experienced executive coach and past manager of the Georgia Center for Nonprofit’s consulting group.

-The program will include alternating monthly group and individual meetings with Neil for twelve months.
-Group meetings will be six hours and individual coaching sessions will be 60-90 minutes long.
-The program will start in October 2022 and run through September 2023.
-Group session dates will be the determined once classroom participants have been identified.
-Individual sessions will be personally scheduled.
+The program includes alternating monthly group and individual meetings with Neil for twelve months.
+Group meetings are six hours and individual coaching sessions will be 60-90 minutes long.
+The program generally starts in February of each year and concludes in January of the following year.

 The focus of this coaching experience is to address the executive director’s “use of self” in effectively working with his/her primary constituents (board, staff, volunteers, clients, etc.) While it will provide tools and skills development on nonprofit topics such as board development, staff development and strategic planning, its primary goal is to develop the executive director’s self-knowledge and skill to effectively work with others around issues of communicating, decision making, managing conflict, managing stress and influencing others.